-Performance MS-PS1-5 Expectation Develop and use a model to describe how the total number of atoms does not change in a chemical reaction and thus mass is conserved.
-Dimensions Developing and PS1.B: Chemical Reactions Energy and Matter Using Models • Substances react chemically in characteristic ways.
-In a Matter is Develop and chemical process, the atoms that make up the original conserved because use a model to substances are regrouped into different molecules, and atoms are describe these new substances have different properties from conserved in unobservable those of the reactants. physical and mechanisms. • The total number of each type of atoms is conserved chemical and thus the mass does not change. processes.
-Clarifications Clarification State ements 1 and Content Emphasize e demonstrations of an understanding of the law of conserva ition of matter.
-Limits Emphasis digital for is on law of conservation of matter and on physical models on mats that represent atoms. or drawings, including Models ca in include already balanced chemical equations.
-Content Limits Assessment does not include the use of atomic masses, balancing symbolic equations, or intermolecular forces.
+Performance MS-PS1-5 Expectation Develop and use a model to describe how the total number of atoms does not change in a chemical reaction and thus · · Dimensions Developing and Using Models • Develop and use a model to describe unobservable mechanisms.
+PS1.B: Chemical Reactions Substances react chemically in characteristic ways.
+In a chemical process, the atoms that make up the original substances are regrouped into different molecules, and these new substances have different properties from those of the reactants.
+The total number of each type of atoms is conserved and thus the mass does not change.
+Energy and Matter • Matter is conserved because atoms are conserved in physical and chemical processes.
+Clarifications Clarification State ments I. and Content Limits Emphasis digital form e demonstrations of an understanding of the law of conserval is on law of conservation of matter and on physical models of mats that represent atoms.
+In include already balanced chemical equations.
+Content Limits Assessment does not include the use of atomic masses, balancing symbolic equation intermolecular forces.
 Assessment does not include stoichiometry or balancing equations.
-Assessme • Assessment is limited to simpler molecules, i.e., carbon dioxide, ammonia, sodium chloride, methanol, calcium chloride.
-Science Transfer, molecule, element, conversion, phase change, dissolve, reactant, product.
-Vocabulary Students Are Expected to Science Acid-base reaction ns. base. catalyst. reaction rate, endothermic/exothermic, en uilibrium. oxidation- Vocabulary reduction reaction n, chemical bond, electron sharing, electron transfer, ion, iso tope.
-Students Are ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Not Expected to Know Phenomena Context/ Some example ph enomena for MS-PS1-5: Phenomena An antacio d tablet was added to water and bubbles appeared.
-The mas s of the water and antacid ta blet after the tablet dissolved was less than the mass of the water and tablet before the ey were mixed.
-A strip of metal was added to acid in a test tube and a balloon was pla ced on top of the test tube.
-Bub bles appeared and after a few minutes, the balloon inflated.
+Assessment is limited to simpler molecules, i.e., carbon dioxide, ammonia, sodium methanol, calcium chloride.
+Science Vocabulary Students Are Expected to Know Transfer, molecule, element, conversion, phase change, dissolve, reactant, product.
+Science Vocabulary Students Are Not Expected to Know Acid-base reactions, base, catalyst, reaction rate, endothermic/exothermic, equilibrium, oxidation-reduction reaction, chemical bond, electron sharing, electron transfer, ion, isotope.
+Phenomena Context/ Phenomena An antacic antacid tal before the A strip of r enomena for MS-PS1-5: I tablet was added to water and bubbles appeared.
+The mas blet after the tablet dissolved was less than the mass of the ey were mixed.
+The metal was added to acid in a test tube and a balloon was placed appeared and after a few minutes, the balloon inflated. water and tablet